Periodontal Treatment in Korea

 Periodontal Surgery

-If gum disease is aggravated and the periodontal structure melts away, worsening the inflammation within the roots of the teeth, a procedure is needed to incise the gums, expose the roots, and remove inflamed tissues
+If gum disease is advanced and the periodontal structure melts away, worsening the inflammation within the roots of the teeth, a procedure is needed to incise the gums, expose the roots, and remove inflamed tissues

-Before and After
+Periondontal Treatment Before & After

 Frequently Asked Questions